paweldebiec/Coursera_Getting_and_Cleaning_Data/Code_Book.md

     ## [27] "train/X_train.txt"
     ## [28] "train/y_train.txt"

-As we will not use data from Inertial Signals folders, only the followign files will be loaded:
+As we will not use data from Inertial Signals folders, only the following files will be loaded:

--   "activity\_labels.txt" - resolves the activities codes into decriptive names
+-   "activity\_labels.txt" - resolves the activities codes into descriptive names
 -   "features.txt" - provides names of 561 numeric features
 -   "test/subject\_test.txt" - identifier of subject performing activities within test set - one column, 2947 observations
 -   "test/X\_test.txt" - set of 561 numeric features for test set - 2947 observations.